Brad Halliday: Cambridge United

 On 31 August 2016, Halliday signed for League Two club Cambridge United on a long-term contract for an undisclosed fee.

 He was offered a new contract by Cambridge United at the end of the 2018–19 season.

 Doncaster Rovers

 On 24 May 2019, he signed for League One side Doncaster Rovers on a two-year deal.

 Fleetwood Town

 Halliday joined Fleetwood Town on a two-year deal on 4 June 2021.

 Bradford City

 Halliday joined Bradford City on his birthday – 10 July 2022 – on a two-year deal.

 He made his 100th appearance for the club on 6 April 2024, scoring the only goal in a 1–0 home victory against Gillingham.
 He was Bradford City's Player of the Year for the 2023–24 season.
 At the end of the 2023–24 season, Bradford City triggered a contract extension.

 At the start of the 2024–25 season, Halliday welcomed competition for the first-team with loan signing Jay Benn.

+Dundee

+On 14 January 2026, Halliday joined Scottish Premiership club Dundee on a two-and-a-half year deal after he had his contract with Bradford terminated by mutual consent.
+On 31 January, Halliday made his debut for the Dark Blues in a league draw away to St Mirren.